7rooper/UE4_TressFX/README.md

 Branches
 ----------------------
-Branches that end with "Main" are generally the stable branches: We try not to push anything there that will crash.
+Branches that end with "Main" are generally the stable branches, and there is usually one "Main" branch per engine release.
+We try not to push anything there that will crash.
 Example: 423TFXMain.

 The main dev branch is \<engine version>Dev.
 We stage changes here from individual author branches for testing before merging them to Main.
 Make pull requests against this branch please.